marlago/website/content/experiments/This sounds Turkish to me.rst

   ..

-  My last Ankara dinner.
+  My last dinner in Ankara.
 After running 71 Turkish speakers in 5 days, we felt that we deserved a drink.